CharlieFoxUK/sand_skynet/README_DEV.md

 ## Workflow

-### 1. Start the Sync (Mac)
+### 1. Sync Changes (Mac)
-Open a terminal in your project folder and run:
+When you have made changes and want to test them, run:
 ```bash
 ./dev_tools/sync_to_pi.sh
 ```
-This script watches for changes and copies them to the Pi every 2 seconds. **Keep this terminal open.**
+This will copy your current files to the Pi. **Run this every time you want to update the Pi.**

 ### 2. Build Frontend (Mac)
-**Important:** If you make changes to the frontend code (`frontend/src`), you must rebuild it locally for changes to appear on the Pi:
+**Important:** If you make changes to the frontend code (`frontend/src`), you must rebuild it locally *before* syncing:
 ```bash
 cd frontend
 yarn build
 ```
-The sync script will automatically copy the new build to the Pi.
+Then run the sync script.

 ### 3. Start the Server (Pi)
 On the Pi, run the development server: